 Our final tip is to plan a pose before the shoot.
 How is this connected to your outfit?
 You can’t make the biggest jump in a pre-wedding photoshoot dress, can you?
 The movement plan on making can help you choose the clothes you’ll wear.
 Consider:

 Tip: Test your outfit before the shoot!
-Try sitting, walking, and posing in it to ensure it’s comfortable.
+Try sitting, walking, and posing in it to ensure it’s comfortable, especially if you’re shooting in locations like Brighton or the Yorkshire moors.

 Conclusion